 Marketing communications must not mislead the consumer by omitting material information.
 They must not mislead by hiding material information or presenting it in an unclear, unintelligible, ambiguous or untimely manner.

 Material information is information that the consumer needs to make informed decisions in relation to a product.
 Whether the omission or presentation of material information is likely to mislead the consumer depends on the context, the medium and, if the medium of the marketing communication is constrained by time or space, the measures that the marketer takes to make that information available to the consumer by other means.
-(Misleading advertising), 3.7 3.7 Before distributing or submitting a marketing communication for publication, marketers must hold documentary evidence to prove claims that consumers are likely to regard as objective and that are capable of objective substantiation.
-The ASA may regard claims as misleading in the absence of adequate substantiation.
-(Substantiation), 3.11 3.11 Marketing communications must not mislead consumers by exaggerating the capability or performance of a product.
-(Exaggeration), 3.33 3.33 Marketing communications that include a comparison with an identifiable competitor must not mislead, or be likely to mislead, the consumer about either the advertised product or the competing product.
-(Comparisons with identifiable competitors) and 3.39 3.39 Marketing communications that include a price comparison must make the basis of the comparison clear.
+(Misleading advertising), 3.17 3.17 Price statements must not mislead by omission, undue emphasis or distortion.
+They must relate to the product featured in the marketing communication. and 3.21 3.21 If the price of one product depends on another, marketing communications must make clear the extent of the commitment the consumer must make to obtain the advertised price.
+(Prices).

 The ad must not appear again in its current form.
-We told AOL Broadband to ensure the basis of comparison was made clear in future.
+We told TalkTalk to ensure that the line rental cost was presented clearly alongside the bundle price in future ads.